 The new Mary Queen of Scots 2018 movie - what do we know so far?

-A new feature film, Mary Queen of Scots, to be released in December 2018 has a cast of stars including Saoirse Ronan, Margot Robbie and David Tennant.
+A new feature film, Mary Queen of Scots, has a cast of stars including Saoirse Ronan, Margot Robbie and David Tennant.
 History Scotland takes a look at what is known about the film so far.

 According to reports, the movie will begin with the return of Mary Queen of Scots from France at the age of 18, following the death of her first husband Francis II of France.
 The film is based on the 2004 book My Heart is My Own: The Life of Mary Queen of Scots by Professor John Guy.